douglaz/wskdf/README.md

 **Interpretation**

-* **Single machine (16 threads)**: Systematic search partitions the space among threads, eliminating duplicates.
-Each thread searches a distinct range, guaranteeing the key will be found after searching exactly half the total space on average.
+* **Single machine (16 threads)**: Systematic search partitions the space evenly among threads, eliminating duplicate work.
+Each thread searches 1/16th of the total space.
+The expected time to find a key is when half the total space has been searched.

-* **Cluster (2048 threads)**: Random search where each machine independently selects candidates.
-The 128× increase in threads (2048 vs 16) compensates for occasional duplicate work, resulting in much faster wall-clock time despite the same expected number of trials.
+* **Cluster (2048 threads)**: Random search where threads independently select candidates.
+Despite occasional duplicate work, the 128× increase in threads (2048 vs 16) results in much faster wall-clock time.

-* **Key insight**: With equal thread counts, systematic search would complete in half the time of random search due to no duplicates.
-The table shows different thread counts to reflect realistic deployment scenarios.
+* **Key insight**: For the same number of threads, systematic search would complete in half the expected time of random search (due to no duplicates).
+However, the table compares different thread counts to show realistic deployment scenarios.

 ### Real world example using the `benchmark` command